-When the camera can also rotate, image displacements are a combination of the translational component, which is depth dependent, and the rotational component which is depth independent.
+Handling rotations: Camera rotation can also be handled.
 Assuming small camera rotations and using the approximation $cos(\alpha) \approx 1$ and $sin(\alpha) \approx \alpha$ the following motion model is obtained:

 $$p(x, y, n) = (u_n - u_k) \cdot d(x, y, n) + a - \alpha \cdot y$$ a and b denote the small pan and tilt which induce an approximately uniform displacement in the image. α denotes small camera rotation about the z axis.
-For larger rotations, or when the focal length is small, full rectification can be used.
+For larger rotations, or with small focal length, full rectification can be used.

-$$q(x, y, n) = (v_n - v_k) \cdot d(x, y, n) + b + \alpha \cdot x.$$ (10)
+$$q(x, y, n) = (v_n - v_k) \cdot d(x, y, n) + b + \alpha \cdot x.$$ (11)

 Using Eq.
-10 with the error function in Eq.
-8, and setting to zero the derivative with respect to the motion parameters (camera shift u, v and rotational components α, a, b), gives a set of five linear equations with five unknowns.
+11 with the error function in Eq.
+9, and setting to zero the derivative with respect to the motion parameters (camera shift u, v and rotational components α, a, b), gives a set of five linear equations with five unknowns.

-If the camera is restricted to translate along a straight line (without the loss of generality this line is horizontal), then $v_n = v_k = 0$, and we are left with fewer unknowns - one unknown for translation only, and four unknowns for translation plus rotation.
+If the camera is restricted to translate along a straight line (without the loss of generality this line is horizontal), then $v_n = v_k = 0$, and we are left with fewer unknowns one unknown for translation only, and four unknowns for translation plus rotation.

-4.4 Examples: Predictive Alignment with Parallax
+4.4 Example: Predictive Alignment with Parallax

-The example in Fig. 8 is from a video that was taken from a moving car having substantial motion parallax.
+The image in Fig. 8 is part of a video taken from a moving car having substantial motion parallax.
 The differences between the mosaic images obtained by 2D image alignment and the mosaic images obtained by predictive alignment is evident.